DRAFT PAPERS DUE 7 FEBRUARY 2014 Please email to: firstname.lastname@example.org

 - Name of Author(s)

-- Point of Contact (Please identify one Point of Contact who will be responsible for all correspondence with the ICCRTS team.)
+- Point of Contact who will be responsible for all correspondence with the ICCRTS team.

 For papers with multiple authors, identify one point of contact.
 Our Coordinator will communicate with this person regarding the Symposium.
 This point of contact will be responsible for passing on any information to the other authors of the paper.
 If the point of contact changes it is important for authors to notify the Coordinator.